Jason Stackhouse: Season 6

 Another attack occurs later that night and Niall discovers it is Nora, tracking Warlow as well.
 Jason convulses again and Ben Flynn, who turns out to be half vampire in addition to being half fae, gives him his blood.
-He recovers quickly, much to Sookie's surprise, and Jason, high on V, does a lot of pullups and has sexual fantasies of Ben.
+He recovers quickly, much to Sookie's surprise, and Jason, high on V, does a lot of pullups and has sexual fantasies about Ben.
 Concerned, he sees Niall and they conclude that Jason must've been fed V to hallucinate like that.
-They pursue Ben at his hotel room but get caught in his trap.
-Ben turns out to be Warlow, who glamours Jason into forgetting the whole situation and to not feel guilty about letting his grandfather fairy get captured by Warlow.
-Warlow eventually casts Niall into the same prison that he himself was trapped in.
-Back on the job and out of the house (Sookie has plans for Warlow), Jason and Andy go to a gas station to investigate where Andy's now-teen fairy godchildren have gone, but find that the clerk has been glamoured.
+They pursue Ben in his hotel room but get caught in his trap.
+Ben turns out to be Warlow, who glamours Jason into forgetting the whole situation and feeling guilty about letting his grandfather Fairy get captured by Warlow.
+Warlow eventually casts Niall into the same prison that he was trapped in.
+Back on the job and out of the house (Sookie has plans for Warlow), Jason and Andy go to a gas station to investigate where Andy's now-teen fairy godchildren have gone but find that the clerk has been glamoured.
 When Jason returns home that night, he finds Sarah Newlin waiting for him outside, where she confesses that she has loved him ever since they met at the Fellowship of the Sun.
 They proceed to have sex.
-Afterwards, a distraught Jessica arrives and is still in shambles after killing most of Andy's fairy daughters but gets distracted when Sarah comes out and calls Jessica a dead vampire whore.
+Afterward, a distraught Jessica arrives and is still in shambles after killing most of Andy's fairy daughters but gets distracted when Sarah comes out and calls Jessica a dead vampire whore.
 Sarah is upset that Jason has had sexual relations with Jessica in the past.
 Jessica and Sarah struggle but Sarah eventually rescinds the invitation to the house, forcing Jessica out and right into the hands of the police that Sarah had called.